Skip to content Skip to footer navigation

 Con: You need to remember to replace your gas cylinders

-When your gas cylinder is empty, you need to swap the empty cylinder for a full one at participating retailers that include supermarkets, some petrol stations and homeware stores such as Target, Kmart and Big W.
+When your gas cylinder is empty, you need to swap the empty cylinder for a full one at participating retailers that include supermarkets, some petrol stations, Officeworks and homeware stores such as Target, Kmart and Big W.

-The SodaStream cylinders are the most widely available and are compatible with all the soda makers that we tested from competing brands, such as the Philips GoZero, Aarke and the SodaKing.
+The SodaStream cylinders are the most widely available and are compatible with most soda makers from competing brands.

 How long each carbon dioxide cylinder will last depends on how much carbonation you use each time you press the button.
 If you're light on the bubbles, your cylinder will last longer.